ulfschneider/ulf.website/content/posts/2022-09-28-jamstack-in-20-minutes.md

 Let´s have a look at what a PWA is.
 I always think of a PWA as: <q>You can have an app (cross-platform, mobile and desktop) without the need of visiting an app store.</q>

-To quote [Aaron Gustafson](https://www.aaron-gustafson.com), Principal Accessibility Innovation Strategist at Microsoft:
+To quote [Aaron Gustafson](https://www.aaron-gustafson.com), Accessibility Strategist at Microsoft:

 <blockquote>PWAs start with a great web experience and then enhance that experience for performance, resilience, installation, and engagement.
 <footer>Aaron Gustafson, <cite><a href="https://aneventapart.com/news/post/progressive-web-apps-where-do-i-begin-aea-video">Progressive Web Apps: Where Do I Begin?</a></cite></footer>